tuplejump/snackfs/README.md

         [snackfs]$ sbt dist

-   This will result in a "snackfs.tar.gz" file in the "target" directory of "snackfs".
+   This will result in a "snackfs-{version}.zip" file in the "target" directory of "snackfs".
-   Extract "snackfs.tar.gz" at desired location and grant user permissions to read, write and execute the script "snackfs" located in bin directory
+   Extract "snackfs-{version}.zip" at desired location and grant user permissions to read, write and execute the script "snackfs" located in bin directory

 3. Start Cassandra (default setup for snackfs assumes its a cluster with 3 nodes)